mainmatter/mainmatter.com/src/cases/aleph-alpha.md

 <div class="case-study__section">
   <h2 class="case-study__heading h5">About Aleph Alpha</h2>
   <div class="case-study__text">
-      <p>Aleph Alpha is a German AI startup, a leader in the field of explainable and trustworthy sovereign AI.<br>
+      <p>Aleph Alpha is a German AI startup, a leader in the field of explainable and trustworthy sovereign AI.
       They're one of the few major players in the AI space based (and funded) entirely in Europe.</p>
   </div>
 </div>